LucaDP07/TravelBlog/README.md

 2.Issues were used to create User Stories with a custom template.
 Eash user story has been mapped out using the Kanban board format.
 Each one has acceptance criteria and tasks.
 Each user story was linked to an Epic.

+**Structure**

+The user will first see the Home Page where the purpose of the website is made clear with a brief introduction.
+Users can also see a list of 6 posts.

+Both registered and unregistered users can read the posts, but only registered users can interact with them by leaving a comment or liking the post itself.
+Post detail page contains details of the post, comments and number of likes.

+The "Add a trip" page is accessible only for registered users.
+This page can be accessed by clicking the 'Add a trip' button in the navigation bar which is only visible for a registered user.
+After creating the post, Admin user must approve it before the post is displays on the site.
+Users are able to edit or delete their own posts by clinking the Edit/Delete button located underneath the post.
+These buttons are only visible to the owner of the post.

 **WIREFRAMES**
 - - -